Hyperuniformity in active fluids reshapes nucleation and capillary-wave dynamics

 External forcing can strongly modify nucleation kinetics, but the same interfacial-bulk balance controlling the nucleation probability often remains visible, such as in fluids under shear flow~\cite{goswami2021homogeneous,mura2016effects}, ultrasound~\cite{nalesso2019review}, optical fields~\cite{alexander2019non}, or magnetic fields~\cite{wang2017strong}.
 Whether this apparent robustness survives in internally driven fluids, where nonequilibrium effects are intrinsic rather than externally imposed, is a much stricter test that active matter naturally provides.

 In scalar active systems, for example, clear nonequilibrium effects do emerge, including negative effective surface tension~\cite{cates2024active} and unconventional pathways connecting nuclei to homogeneous or phase-separated states~\cite{Zakine2023,yao2025interfacial}.
 Yet the overall classical nucleation structure appears surprisingly robust~\cite{richard2016,redner2016,langford2024mechanics,Levis2017,cho2023nonequilibrium}: the nucleation statistics can often be described by an effective nucleation potential containing interfacial and bulk contributions~\cite{cates2023}, and in some cases additional active terms~\cite{ziethen2023nucleation}.
 At a geometric level, the appearance of volume and area terms is almost tautological: bulk effects are extensive in the nucleus volume, while interfacial effects are extensive in its surface area.
 Geometry alone, however, does not determine the nucleation probability, which also depends on the fluctuation statistics that produce the nucleus.
 When fluctuations are long-range correlated, large coherent variations over extended regions can be strongly suppressed, so forming a nucleus of radius $R$ requires an increasingly coordinated fluctuation.
 The associated statistical penalty, therefore, need not follow geometry: even if the deterministic interfacial cost scales with area, the rarity of the required fluctuation can grow faster than this area.
 The central question is thus whether geometric bulk and interfacial terms still control the nucleation probability once nonequilibrium fluctuation statistics are included.
-Active systems effectively described by colored noise provide one example~\cite{maggi2022critical}: nonequilibrium driving modifies nucleation statistics, but only up to a crossover, because at large scales the dynamics become effectively white-noise and bulk and interfacial terms should re-emerge.
+Active systems that can be effectively described by colored noise provide an example of this kind~\cite{maggi2022critical}.
+In such systems, nonequilibrium driving is expected to qualitatively alter the nucleation dynamics, but only up to a crossover scale.
+Beyond that scale, the dynamics become effectively governed by white noise, and the usual bulk and interfacial contributions should be recovered.
 To obtain a sharper breakdown of this picture, one must instead consider systems with much stronger suppression of large-scale fluctuations: hyperuniform systems.